 Your emergency regulations don’t apply, Gov. Jim Gibbons.

-Hafter, who represents several owners of medical spas and filed the motion for the restraining order, said it would take a special session of the Legislature to amend the 30-year-old Nevada statute that prohibits medical assistants from administering injections including flu shots and Botox, the anti-wrinkle drug.
+Hafter, who represents several owners of medical spas and filed the motion for the restraining order, said it would take a special session of the Legislature to amend the 30-year-old Nevada statute that prohibits medical assistants from administering injections — flu shots and Botox, the anti-wrinkle drug, included.

 “You can’t have a regulation that allows something that’s prohibited by a statute,” Hafter said.
 “Regulations can only be put in words that comply with the statute.”

-Gibbons spokesman Dan Burns said that if the medical board believes an emergency exists, it is allowed to change medical regulations for 120 days, during which a period of public hearings on the issue would be held.
+Gibbons’ spokesman Dan Burns said that if the medical board believes an emergency exists, they are allowed to change medical regulations for a period of 120 days, during which a period of public hearings on the issue would be held.

 Burns said he didn’t know whether the regulation is legally invalid if it conflicts with the statute.

 “The governor’s primary concern is the health and safety of the people of Nevada,” Burns said.
 “He relies on the medical board to determine the issues that need to be dealt with right away.”

 The emergency regulations permitting medical assistants to administer flu shots and other vaccines — which conflict with long-ignored and rarely enforced regulations prohibiting them from giving any injections — were approved by the Nevada State Board of Medical Examiners and signed by Gibbons at an emergency session Friday.

 But Hafter’s motion for a restraining order has delayed the proceedings.

 Hafter said there may be bias on the board, referring to board member Dr. Benjamin Rodriguez, a plastic surgeon.
 Hafter said plastic surgeons are losing business to medical spas, which routinely had medical assistants performing Botox and other types of injections.